Table of Contents

 “…a thump and moans of anguish, then a minute of silence.”

-Imagine the setting for a typical hazard in a confined space.
+To understand what a confined space hazard is, imagine the setting for a typical hazard in a confined space.

 They may enter the manhole safely thanks to the harnesses they are donning.
 But because they are so close to the entrance, they are vulnerable and at risk of falling at any time.